Jared1989/Free-Style/README.md

 Finally, analyze the results in the command prompt and/or the newly created .txt file.
 Then leave the application to place your bet in your MLB Survivor Pool.

-Note: A CSV file will also be created detailing all of the data sourced from ESPN
+Note: A CSV file will also be created detailing all of the data sourced from ESPN.
+If the user selects to delete the pick text files, the csv files will be deleted as well.

 ## Testing